2017 Tax Information

 The following is general information regarding student financial aid and income taxes, which should be used by students when completing federal and state tax returns.

-1. Any portion of grants and scholarships which pays for Cost of Education (tuition), fees and books (such as PELL, Access Missouri, SEOG, Work Study, C of O Grant, etc.) is not taxable, and not considered taxable income on the student’s federal or state tax return.
+1. Any portion of grants and scholarships (such as PELL, Access Missouri, SEOG, Work Study, C of O Grant, etc.) which pays for Cost of Education (tuition), fees or books is not taxable, and not considered taxable income on the student’s federal or state tax return.

 4. Any student financial aid described above which is determined to be taxable income should be included on the student’s federal and state tax returns, as required by law.